Parliamentary.ai

 Accountability and Policy

-The bill requires mental health units to appoint a responsible person to oversee the use of force.
-This person will be responsible for creating and regularly reviewing a policy on the use of force, including steps to reduce its use.
-They must also provide information to patients about their rights regarding the use of force.
+The bill mandates that each mental health unit appoints a responsible person to oversee the use of force.
+This person must publish a policy on the use of force, including steps to reduce its use, and provide information to patients about their rights.
+This policy must be regularly reviewed and updated.

 Training

-Mandatory training for staff will cover de-escalation techniques, the risks associated with the use of force, and the impact of trauma on patients.
-Refresher training will be required at regular intervals.
+Comprehensive training on the appropriate use of force is required for all staff.
+This training will cover topics such as de-escalation techniques, the risks associated with the use of force, and the impact of trauma on patients.

 Reporting and Recording